SoftwareHeritage/swhapguide/swhap@inria.md

 Go back to the `metadata` folder and go to the `license.md` file and fill in any license information you have about the usage of the software you are archiving.

 Finally, go back once again to the `metadata` folder and update the `version-history.csv` folder.
-The content of this file should correspond to the data you will want to use later on in the process when reconstructing the code synthetic history (see section XXX)
+The content of this file should correspond to the data you will want to use later on in the process when reconstructing the code synthetic history (see section called _(Re-)Create the development History_)

 The `codemeta.json` file will be updated at the end of the process.

 Synchronize with the remote repository using the follwing command lines:

-`git add metadata`
+	git add metadata
-`git commit -m "Updated metadata"`
+	git commit -m "Updated metadata"
-`git push`
+	git push

+You can see an example of the different metadata files loooking at [_MySoftware_ final repository](https://github.com/mathfichen/MySoftware/tree/master/metadata)

 ### Upload machine readable source code
 We are now going to upload the machine readable versions of your source code into the `source_code` folder.
 Each version of the source code should be in a machine readable format, and stored in a dedicated sub-folder.